 I'm often asked how to get started writing for young readers.
-In addition to my answers HERE, I suggest joining the Society of Children's Book Writers and Illustrators, an international organization with conferences worldwide.
+In addition to my answers here, I suggest joining the Society of Children's Book Writers and Illustrators, an international organization with chapters worldwide.
 Attend a conference for your local chapter or region, or one of SCBWI's two national conferences held each year.
-For writers on the U.S. East Coast, I also recommend Rutgers One-on-One.
-For constructive editing, encouragement, and all-around help moving forward with your work, join an in-person or online critique group.
-And check out Jane Yolen's famous "BIC" and other good advice in this WRITER'S FAQ.
+I also highly recommend Rutgers One-on-One-Plus conference, the annual conference sponsored by Rutgers University Council on Children's Literature.

 Loon Chase was partly inspired by the voice of the Common Loon, a sound that hauntingly captures the essence of our solo journeys.
 Every writer needs community: for constructive editing, encouragement, and all-around help moving forward with your work, join an in-person or online critique group.
 Also check out Jane Yolen's famous "BIC" and other good advice in this Writer's FAQ.

 Watch a recording of my talk, MAPPING THE TERRITORY.

 Excellent books about writing abound.
 Two I recommend are On Writing: A Memoir of the Craft by Stephen King, and Building Fiction by Jesse Lee Kercheval.

 Editorial Services: Write to firstname.lastname@example.org for more information.